 Step 3: Sterilize Your Tools

-Mix a solution of 1 part household bleach to 3 parts water and submerge the blades of your pruning tools in it for five minutes.
-Then let them air-dry.
-Sterilize your tools as you move from one plant to another to reduce the risk of spreading disease.
+Sanitize the blades of your pruning tool by wiping them with isopropyl alcohol.
+Continue to clean your tool as you move from one plant to another to reduce the risk of spreading disease.

 Step 4: Trim a Prickly Pear Cactus

-Cut back to a new pad when trimming prickly pear cactus (genus Opuntia), U.S. Department of Agriculture plant hardiness zones 8b to 9b.
+Cut back to a new pad when trimming prickly pear cactus (Opuntia spp., USDA zones 4-9).
 Use a hand saw or loppers to cut off sections of the pads you want to remove, until you have removed them.
 You may want to use long-handled tongs to grasp cut pads and bring them down in a controlled manner.
 Finally, according to Joe Marcus of the Lady Bird Johnson Wildflower Center, make a clean cut a few inches above the stem where you will make your final cut.
 This prevents the stem from splitting.

 Step 5: Prune a Columnar Cactus

-Prune columnar cacti, such as saguaro (Cereus giganteus) or organpipe (Stenocereus thurberi), USDA zones 9a to 10a, with either the hand saw or garden lopper.
+Prune columnar cacti, such as saguaro (Carnegiea gigantea, zones 9-11) or organpipe (Stenocereus thurberi, zones 9-11), with either the hand saw or garden lopper.
 Cut off knobs or offshoot columns to prune back weak or discolored sections of the cactus.
 To thin out an overgrown plant, cut off one or more entire columns at the base of the cactus.

 Step 6: Clean Up the Area Carefully